Love, Chunibyo & Other Delusions! Take on Me: Reception

 Kim Morrissy of Anime News Network praised the film for finally progressing Rikka and Yuta's relationship, but otherwise felt that it somewhat retread ground covered by the first two television series.
-He also found the film's animation to be good but lacking, more in line with the TV series than a typical theatrical production, and made special note of the poor inclusion of 3D objects, such as vehicles, into the 2D animation.
+He also found the film's animation to be good but lacking, more in line with the television series than a typical theatrical production, and made special note of the poor inclusion of 3D objects, such as vehicles, into the 2D animation.
 He appreciated the film's many references to other Kyoto Animation series, such as Tamako Market, Sound!
 Euphonium, Haruhi Suzumiya, and Clannad, and opined that the film would mainly appeal to fans of the series who had enjoyed the second season of the anime, as well as fans of Kyoto Animation's other works.